hyperion-cs/dhaf/README.md

     - **dhaf** (current project);
     - **[etcd](https://github.com/etcd-io/etcd)** >= v3.5 as DCS (Distributed Configuration Store).

-# Getting started
+# Quick Start
 Below is a simple example of how to make dhaf work.
 1. Suppose you have two similar servers in different data centers, which both provide your web-service.
 They have the following IP addresses: 111.111.111.11 (master) and 222.222.222.222 (replica);
 1. Let us also assume that you have prepared three observer servers in different datacenters.
 They have the following IP addresses: 111.1.1.1, 112.2.2.2, 113.3.3.3;
-1. Install etcd on all the watchdog servers (if you have not already done so).
-See details [here](https://etcd.io/docs/v3.5/quickstart/) and [here](https://etcd.io/docs/v3.5/op-guide/clustering/).
+1. Install and start etcd on all the watchdog servers (if you have not already done so).
+See details [here](https://etcd.io/docs/v3.5/quickstart/) and [here](https://etcd.io/docs/v3.5/op-guide/clustering/);
+1. Install dhaf (requires .NET >= 5.0) from sources;
-1. Create a Cloudflare account with a free plan (this will be enough).
-Transfer there DNS management for your domain name.
+3. Create a Cloudflare account with a free plan (this will be enough).
+Transfer there DNS management for your domain name;
-1. Create a configuration file config.dhaf, which has the following contents:
+4. Create a configuration file config.dhaf, which has the following contents:
 ```yaml
 cloudflare-api-token: <token>